-Short and quick answer by GrammarGramps: Yes, “afraid” is an adjective.
-It is an adjective because it describes the quality of a noun or pronoun, such as a person or animal.
+Short and quick answer by GrammarGramps: Yes, “afraid” is an adjective because it describes the quality of a noun or pronoun, such as a person or animal.
 Specifically, it is classified as a descriptive adjective.

 You can learn more about this in detail in the guide below.